marlcplhra/SSCard/README.md

 ## Injecting Estimated Cardinalities into PostgreSQL

----

 We evaluate the end-to-end query execution time by injecting estimated cardinalities into PostgreSQL 14.5.
-We take IMDB as dataset and select 79 out of 116 queries of the JOB workload [34] that contains LIKE statement with the form $\%word\%$.
+We take IMDB as dataset and select 79 out of 116 queries of the JOB workload that contains LIKE statement with the form `%word%`.

 Please follow the instructions of [LPLM](https://github.com/dbis-ukon/lplm?tab=readme-ov-file) and [End-to-End-CardEst-Benchmark](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark) to modify the PostgreSQL codebase to accept estimated cardinalities.

 (The data for the `cast_info.note` exceeds 100MB, so we have hosted it on [OneDrive](https://drive.google.com/file/d/1XwdtetU69aGPBtmVmeI0UUkHt_YcvSqx/view?usp=drive_link).
-Please download the file and place it in the `end_to_end/columns/cast_info.note` folder.)
+Please download the file and place it in the `end_to_end/columns/cast_info.note` folder)

-After that first build SSCard on all the 11 string columns:
+After that, build SSCard on all 11 string columns:

 ```
 cd end_to_end/sscard/src